nvbogachev/nvbogachev.github.io/research.markdown

 Pure math: Discrete subgroups of Lie groups, algebraic and geometric topology, group theory, dynamics, number theory, algebraic geometry.

-# Math of AI & ML, AI safety and alignment
+# Math of deep learning, AI safety and alignment

 1. When transformers fail at free reduction (in preparation)
 2. Geometric invariants of tree tensor networks (in preparation)